-Delhi Assembly election result 2025: Counting of votes begins across 70 constituencies
+Delhi Assembly election result 2025: BJP takes early lead over AAP

 The Aam Aadmi Party has been in power in the national capital since 2013, except for a year of president’s rule between 2014 and 2015.

-In September, Aam Aadmi Party chief Arvind Kejriwal stepped down as the chief minister and was replaced by party leader Atishi.
+In September, Kejriwal stepped down as the chief minister and was replaced by party leader Atishi.
 Kejriwal said that he will return to the post only after voters have expressed their support for him in the Assembly polls.

 Kejriwal’s resignation came a week after he was released on bail in the Delhi liquor policy case.
 He had been arrested in March ahead of the Lok Sabha election.

-In the 2020 polls, the AAP won 62 seats with a 53.8% vote share.
-The remaining eight seats were won by the Bharatiya Janata Party, which secured 38.7% of the votes.
+In the 2020 polls, the Aam Aadmi Party won 62 seats with a 53.8% vote share.
+The remaining eight seats were won by the BJP, which secured 38.7% of the votes.
 With a 4.3% vote share, the Congress failed to win any seat.

 The Aam Aadmi Party and the Congress contested the polls separately even though they are members of the Opposition INDIA bloc at the national level.
-In the 2024 Lok Sabha polls, the AAP-Congress alliance lost all seven parliamentary seats in Delhi to the BJP.
+In the 2024 Lok Sabha polls, the Aam Aadmi Party-Congress alliance lost all seven parliamentary seats in Delhi to the BJP.

 This is a developing story.
 It will be updated as new details are available.